 - 3 / 4 Conductor: For Humbuckers, these are super easy to install, and give you all sorts of options down the road.
 You can reverse the phase too!

+Not choosing the correct pot value is one of the most common rookie mistakes we see.
 Your Volume and Tone pots are the second most important aspect of guitar electronics – and for a good reason.
 Putting a Humbucker through a 250K pot will most likely sound like your amp has a “mud blanket” on it.
 A Telecaster with low-output single coils will sound pretty awful through 500K pots, too.
 Knowing which pot value your pickup needs is the best way to solve this.
 Don’t be a rookie: check out our article here to become a pot-selecting wizard!